 It can be $1-$2 depending on the program you register with.
-It’s a tiny amount and it’s one of the reasons why many affiliates don’t really get too involved with this, but I have made it work and it’s growing and I’ll show you how I did in this case study.
+It’s a tiny amount and it’s one of the reasons why many affiliates don’t really get too involved with this opportunities (these are low ticket offers, and naturally affiliates usually like higher ticket options).

-2) On it, I promote a program called Wealthy Affiliate.
+2) On this site, I promote Wealthy Affiliate (obviously).

 3) Wealthy Affiliate, in addition to being a program on online marketing education has also expanded and actually entered the domain name world in 2016 and began selling them to it’s members.

-5) I’ve been able to generate over $1,000 in sales since this began with about 20% of those sales coming from people who have renewed the domain they purchased.
+5) With regards to the domains I’ve sold through them, I’ve been able to generate over $1,000 in sales since this began with about 20% of those sales coming from people who have renewed the domain they purchased.

 An ever increasing opportunity: